 SAP has been lying since its inception as a company, and we have tracked their accuracy over the past ten years in the article A Study into SAP’s Accuracy.
 However, this inaccuracy does not seem to be observed by customers to use in interpreting SAP’s proposals.

-A perfect example of this was found in a recent comment from an SAP consultant, around something called the sap optimizer.
+A perfect example of this was found in a recent comment from an SAP consultant around something called the sap optimizer.
 SAP consultants, like this one, tell their clients that the problem lies not with the optimizer but lies with the business.
 This position is held even though I have yet come across an instance where the optimizer worked.
-I have troubleshot clients where the company was blamed for the optimizer issues, and years after I left the project (often with many of my recommendations ignored), the client was still trying to get the optimizer to work.
+I have troubleshot clients where the company was blamed for the optimizer issues.
+Years after I left the project (often with many of my recommendations ignored), the client still tried to get the optimizer to work.

 Here is a direct quotation.

-And this is the problem generally with SAP consultants is that they are not reliable as to the reasons why SAP does not work as it should work.
-We covered in the article SAP Platinum Consultants and Objectivity on Difficult Issues with SAP, that the most experienced consultants that work for SAP.
+And this is the problem generally with SAP consultants because they are not reliable as to why SAP does not work as it should work.
+In the article SAP Platinum Consultants and Objectivity on Difficult Issues with SAP, we covered the most experienced consultants that work for SAP.
 However, there they do not have the authority to tell the customer the truth.